singularityware/intel-hpc-devcon/README.md

 * How to integrate with resource managers and job scripts

 ### Session 2 Lab Requirements
 This lab will extend upon what we did with Session 1, so it is best that you either have been at the first session or you already have a general working knowledge of Singularity.
 We will also continue using the AWS instances from the first Session, so be sure to bring your `ssh` enabled laptop!
+If you did not attend the first session but wish to attend this session, be sure to bring your own knowledge on the points covered in the Session 1 overview.

 # Contact...